 Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page.
 Learn More.

-Since 2015 my family has been working toward becoming more self reliant and the food pantry is one the first places we started.
-I took a look at all the jars, bottles and containers I was buying, made a list of items I wanted to learn how to make.
+Since 2015 my family has been working toward becoming more self-sufficient, and the food pantry is one of the first places we started.
+I looked at all the jars, bottles, and containers I was buying and made a list of items I wanted to learn how to make from scratch.

-And set out on learning how – one item at a time.
+Then set out on learning “how to” – one food item or condiment at a time.
 I did this to help offset the budget and to be able to have more healthy foods available in the house.

 What Are The Ingredients In Spaghetti Sauce with Fresh Tomatoes?

 When I make my easy homemade spaghetti sauce, I use as many fresh ingredients as I can.
 Since starting the garden in 2016, I do now grow most of the herbs and spices needed for canning.